micro-payment/micro-payment/docs/index.md

+# Micro Payments

+You are tired of ads?
+You do not want your personal data to be used as currency?
+You would instead like to pay for services?

+If you answer **yes** to all questions, micro payments may be a solution for you.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/micro-payment/micro-payment/edit/main/docs/index.md) to maintain and preview the content for your website in Markdown files.